Will Medicare Fund My Breast Lift? Criteria for Claiming Breast Lift Surgery on Medicare

 How do I get Medicare to Cover my Breast Lift Surgery?

-Medicare may provide cover for your breast lift if there is enough evidence of medical reasons and by assessing if a breast lift is the best method for treating that medical condition.
+Medicare may provide some cover for your breast lift if there is enough evidence of medical reasons and by assessing if a breast lift is the best method for treating that medical condition.

 To get Medicare funding for your surgery you must: